Al27Ms/RTDatabase/README.md

 RTDatabase is a Django project designed to manage a database of Roman temples.
 The application allows users to browse a list of temples, view detailed information about individual temples, and locate them on a map.
 The project utilizes Django ORM to manage data stored in a CSV file and integrates external APIs such as Google Maps and Google Images.

+## Usage of Google APIs

+## Google Maps API
+The project utilizes Google Maps API to display the location of temples on an interactive map.
+Each temple's latitude and longitude coordinates are used to mark its position on the map, providing a visual representation of temple locations.

+## Google Images API
+The application also integrates Google Images API to fetch relevant images for each temple.
+When viewing detailed information about a specific temple, images are retrieved from Google Images based on the temple's name and location.
+These images supplement the temple's details and provide visual context.

+## Wikipedia Integration
+Additionally, the project fetches an image from Wikipedia for each temple when available.
+This image is sourced from the temple's Wikipedia page, enhancing the visual representation of the temple within the application.

 ## Features

 ### List of Features: